 In The Scriptural Teachings of Joseph Smith, at location 348-356 of the ebook we read, "Brother Joseph Smith, Jr. said: ... except the Church receive the fulness of the Scriptures (D&C 42:15; D&C 104:48.) that they would yet fail [5] (Oct.
 25, 1831.)
 FWR, p.
 16."
 Note as well the Book of Mormon passage: "Angels speak by the power of the Holy Ghost; wherefore, they speak the words of Christ.
 Wherefore, I said unto you, feast upon the words of Christ; for behold, the words of Christ will tell you all things what ye should do" (2 Nephi 32:3).
 The words of Christ are for us The Scriptures, especially the "thus sayeth the Lord" type passages, the Gospels, and the Doctrine of Christ in The Book of Mormon.
 Note that it does not say "feast upon the words of the Brethren (or any ecclesiastical leader), and they will tell you all things what you should do."

 The Scripture Focused argument is simple: prophets prophesy (as Smith did), seers "see" things through spiritual eyes or use say a seer stone to reveal scripture, or they act as revelators declaring "Thus saith the Lord."
 The body of believers (the Ecclesia) then vote on those revealed words to become Scripture by common consent (see D&C 26).
-The succession of Brighamite leaders as Church Presidents (following in line from Brigham Young in Utah) do not do this; that is, they do not provide ongoing legitament revelations that are voted on by common consent.
+The succession of Brighamite leaders as Church Presidents (following in line from Brigham Young in Utah) most often do not do this; that is, they do not provide ongoing legitament revelations that are voted on by common consent.
 All we have are a few claims to revelation with D&C 138 and Official Declarations 1 and 2 (the latter of which was merely a policy change to remove a racial policy); and the Brighamite-Church leader Russel M. Nelson, in January 2016, claiming President Monson and the "12 apostles" received a revelation ("the revealed will of the Lord") to withhold baptism from children of gay parents (without first gaining the approval of the "Bretheren" to do so), which was then reversed with another alleged "revelation"; and the Brighamite Church website then saying "the changes reflect the continuing revelation that has been a part of the modern Church since the Restoration" (Source: Policy Changes Announced for Members in Gay Marriages, Children of LGBT Parents Contributed By Sarah Jane Weaver, Church News editor, 4 April 2019).
-What is obvious is that besides the exception of D&C 138, what you have is the leaders of the Brighamite sect basically appealing to "revelation" to mostly undo their obvious mistakes.
+What is obvious is that besides the exception of D&C 138, what you have is the leaders of the Brighamite sect basically appealing to "revelation" to mostly undo prior policies.
+This is because they are in the role of guardians of the Church most of the time and not acting as prohets, seers, and revelators as much as the Prophet the Joseph Smith.
 The undeniable truth is that you just don't have anything comparable to Joseph Smith channeling the voice of Jesus (just as the Apostle Paul did) in today's Utah-based Brighamite sect.
+This does not mean that the Brighamite Church Leaders have never been inspired or can't be inspired but that the facts of the matter are that they are obviously functioning more as administrators, managers and guardians of Joseph Smith's Revelations than anything else.

 Could it be that when the heavens were opened and revelations poured forth through the Apostle Paul (with the Lord speaking through him) to integrate the Gentiles into Israel, that when Paul died the revolatory gift closed for a time, or at least no one had the spiritual skills to manifest the gift?
 After Paul's death, according to biblical scholarship, what we have is those who came after Paul were not speaking "the word of the Lord" but instead adding to Paul's revolatory words by providing structure and policy changes as maintenance; until new light and knowledge was needed through Joseph Smith: who was like Paul in that he had the prophetic gift, the ability to reveal the "word of the Lord."
 Could it be that today we just don't have somebody with that spiritual gift?
 Or is it because that spiritual gift is not needed and the Restored Scriptures are sufficient for now?